Latest News

 The nuclear power industry in Japan has recovered after the Fukushima disaster in 2011.
 It is expected to continue growing in 2026 when the world's biggest reactor will be restarted in Niigata Prefecture.

-In 2026, new nuclear reactors will also be operational in China, India Turkey and the United States, which will help to boost total nuclear power production to new record highs.
+In 2026, new nuclear reactors will also be operational in China, India Turkey and the United States, which is expected to further increase the nuclear sector's appetite for uranium and boost total nuclear power production to new record highs.

 Power Pipeline